-The constructed analog RMM-based OLR anomaly forecast shows both slower weakening of the signal and a slower eastward propagation.
+The constructed analog RMM-based OLR anomaly forecast shows a weakening signal with little eastward propagation.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days